-Cycling South Africa reports that veteran cyclist Chad Short returned an adverse analytical finding in an in-competition test conducted by the South African Institute for Drug-Free Sport (SAIDS) on 2 May 2014 at the South African Track Cycling Championships.
-The analytical report confirmed the presence of the stimulant Methylhexaneamine in his urine sample.
+Cycling South Africa reports that Timothy Abbot has returned an adverse analytical finding from an in-competition test conducted by the South African Institute for Drug-Free Sport (SAIDS) on 26 December 2015.
+The analytical report received from the Laboratory confirmed the presence of 5alpha-androstane-3-alpha,17beta-diol (5alphaAdiol) and 5beta-androstane-3alpha,17beta-diol (5betaAdiol) in his urine sample.

-Cycling South Africa respects the independence of the SAIDS process and respects the outcome.
+Cycling South Africa respects the independence of the SAIDS process and will respect the outcome.
 Cycling SA further reiterates its zero-tolerance approach to doping in sport and will continue working with SAIDS in the promotion of a drug-free sport via its awareness programmes and extensive testing.